stat545ubc-2023/mda-jstet/milestone_2.md

 ##### Subsetting data for most common tree

-Visualizing for one tree only for now so that growth speed differences between species do not bias the result.
+Processing the data so we can create a visualization for one tree species only for now.
+That way growth speed differences between species do not bias the result.

 ``` r
 tree_numbers <- vancouver_trees %>%